 When your Spleen energy is damaged, it can’t do its job of transforming and transporting fluids.
 These then concentrate down into a thicker fluid, eventually becoming Phlegm.

-That Phlegm lodges in your Lungs.
+That Phlegm lodges in your Lungs, long-noted by TCM theory.
 That prevents oxygen entering your blood stream (and carbon dioxide from leaving it) so you find yourself panting to try to get more throughput.
 Your breathing becomes less efficient and you become breathless.

 Usually you have to eat these foods for quite a while before your Spleen is damaged.
 Of course, these foods also tend to increase your weight, leading in some people to obesity which means your heart and lungs must work even harder to get you around: more breathlessness.

 However, once your Spleen is damaged, you may find that any food eaten too quickly, or any meal too large for your body to digest at the time, or eaten when you are tired, is enough to add to the phlegm and worsen your breathlessness … and that’s even if the food contains none of the culprits mentioned above.

 If you are Kidney Yang deficient, you should definitely take care to avoid cold foods, including dairy foods, raw foods, iced or chilled foods or drinks. and even fresh fruit, especially very sweet or chilled fresh fruit.
 Why?
 Because you lack enough yang energy properly to digest them.
 You’ll get phlegm.

 Chinese medicine noticed well over 2500 years ago that emotional stress can be a cause of breathlessness.